Italian Communist Party: Conflict between factions

-Bolshevization
+Bolshevisation

 In 1923, some members of the party were arrested and put on trial for "conspiracy against the State".
 This allowed the intense activity of the Communist International to deprive the party's left-wing of authority and give control to the minority centre which had aligned with Moscow.
-In 1924–1925, the Comintern began a campaign of Bolshevization, which forced each party to conform to the discipline and orders of Moscow.
+In 1924–1925, the Comintern began a campaign of Bolshevisation, which forced each party to conform to the discipline and orders of Moscow.
 During the clandestine conference held in Como to ratify the party leadership in May 1924, 35 of the 45 federation secretaries, plus the secretary of the youth federation, voted for Bordiga's Left, four for Gramsci's Centre, and five for Tasca's Right.

 Before the Lyon Congress in 1926, the Centre won almost all the votes in the absence of much of the Left, who were unable to attend as a result of fascist controls and lack of Comintern support.
 Recourse to the Comintern against this evident manoeuvre had little effect.
 The PCd'I as conceived by the Left terminated.
 The organisation continued with the support of the Comintern and a new structure and leadership.
 In 1922, the newspaper L'Ordine Nuovo was closed and in 1924 a new Centre newspaper, l'Unità, edited by Gramsci, was founded.
 The Left continued as a faction, principally functioning in exile.
 It published the newspaper Bilan, a monthly theoretical bulletin.

 In 1926, Bordiga and Gramsci were arrested and imprisoned on the island of Ustica.
 In 1927, Palmiro Togliatti was elected secretary in place of Gramsci.
 In 1930, Bordiga was expelled from the Comintern and accused of Trotskyism.
 After Joseph Stalin dissolved the Communist International in 1943, the exiled members of the PCd'I in Moscow changed the party's name to the PCI on 15 May.
 Under this name, it reorganised in Italy and became a parliamentary party after the fall of Fascism.